 What I love about Sphero is that it bridges both the real and virtual worlds.
 Children can make it do stuff.
 They are in control and are not just sitting passively watching a screen.
 For example:

-- There are 25 different Apps for Sphero in the iStore
+- There are over 25 different Apps for Sphero in the iStore

 - Preschoolers can create an obstacle course using real toys such as building blocks, skittles and figurines and then make the Sphero knock them all down